 Only, it isn’t.
 Dopamine is also responsible for learning, memory, movement, coordination and attention.
 As your brain becomes addicted to the pleasure that comes from drugs or alcohol, the damaging side effects of the addiction tear through your mind and body.

-Fortunately, you can rewire the brain, and it starts with understanding how your genes are expressed by the cells in your brain.
+Fortunately, you can rewire the brain, and it starts with understanding how genes are expressed by the cells in your brain.
 For example, when it comes to addiction, your genetics may play a role in how painful withdrawal feels or whether or not you experience being hungover after a night of drinking.
 People without certain receptors on their genes may experience little or no pain relief from morphine or other opioids.

 When a friend or a family member is trying to overcome addiction, take a moment to examine their family history:

-Are there other substance abuse disorders in the family?
+- Are there other substance abuse disorders in the family?

-Is there a history of mental illness?
+- Is there a history of mental illness?

-Can you recall someone saying that they never feel hungover or that they have an addictive personality?
+- Can you recall someone saying that they never feel hungover or that they have an addictive personality?

-Has your loved one experienced some kind of trauma in their life?
+- Has your loved one experienced some kind of trauma in their life?